 Nick Martin is a composer based in Copenhagen.
 Composed whilst staying in St Ives, Nick says, ‘A particular point of inspiration has been Barbara Hepworth’s Landscape Sculpture—a carved torso-sized, cradle-like form in elm with nine strings of fishing line.
 I found the number nine resonant, suggestive of the nine months of pregnancy’.

-Tamsin Waley-Cohen is a British-American violinist acclaimed for her poetic and expressive performances, with a passion for musical storytelling and a strong commitment to contemporary music: “I’m thrilled to be joining this project with the wonderful Manchester Camerata.
-Nick Martin’s new piece, inspired by the works of Hepworth, which I know so well and love, is resonant for me also because of its subject matter, the depiction of the symbiotic relationship between mother and child, an area rich in creative inspiration.
-The infectious enthusiasm of Mozart’s first symphony will be the perfect foil for Nick’s lyrical new concerto – I’m looking forward to our first rehearsal!”.
+We will perform alongside Tamsin Waley-Cohen, a British-American violinist celebrated for poetic, expressive performances and championing contemporary music: “Nick Martin’s new piece, inspired by the works of Hepworth, which I know so well and love, is resonant for me also because of its subject matter, the depiction of the symbiotic relationship between mother and child, an area rich in creative inspiration.
+The infectious enthusiasm of Mozart’s first symphony will be the perfect foil for Nick’s lyrical new concerto!“.

 Programme